gitnacho/docs/docs/plugins/Use-Native-iOS-Libraries.md

 If there is no CocoaPod for the current library you can still use a plugin, but the framework must be dropped in the plugin folder (`{your-plugin}/platforms/ios/{MyFramework}.framework`) and you lose all the benefits of using a package manager.

-* Pros
+<h3 id="pros-1">Pros</h3>

 1. Can be included by NativeScript plugin.
 1. Can be included in the plugin by a `Podfile` (if a `pod` for the library exists).
 1. There is no need to manually edit the library before adding it.
 1. There is no need to manually edit the app after adding the library.

-* Cons
+<h3 id="cons-1">Cons</h3>

-* Shared frameworks can be used only in iOS 8 and above.
+1. Shared frameworks can be used only in iOS 8 and above.
 This limitation is valid for pure native applications, too.
 If you are targeting iOS versions lower than 8.0 you must use static frameworks.

 ## Static Frameworks